-Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or caregiver fabricates or induces illness in a child whom they are looking after.
+Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child or vulnerable adult.
+Physical harm may also be caused when a parent or caregiver fabricates or induces illness in a child/vulnerable person whom they are looking after.

-Emotional abuse
+Emotional/psychological abuse

-Emotional abuse is the persistent emotional ill treatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.

-It may involve conveying to a child that they are worthless or unloved, inadequate or valued only in so far as they meet the needs of another person.
-It may feature age or developmentally inappropriate expectations being imposed on children.
-It may involve causing children frequently to feel frightened or in danger, for example by witnessing domestic abuse within the home or being bullied, or the exploitation or corruption of children.
-Some level of emotional abuse is involved in all types of ill treatment of a child, though it may occur alone.
+Emotional/ psychological abuse is the persistent emotional ill treatment of a child or vulnerable adult such as to cause severe and persistent adverse effects on the individual's emotional development.
+It may involve conveying to a child or vulnerable adult that they are worthless or unloved, inadequate or valued only in so far as they meet the needs of another person.
+It may feature age or developmentally inappropriate expectations being imposed on an individual.
+It may involve causing victims frequently to feel frightened or in danger, for example by witnessing domestic abuse within the home or being bullied, or, the exploitation or corruption of children.
+Some level of emotional abuse is involved in all types of ill treatment of a child or vulnerable adult, though it may occur alone.